 3 - Stone-Ground Mustard

-While stone-ground mustard may not be as common in everyone’s pantry, it’s still a great substitute for brown mustard.
-It’s got that punchy tang and is made with whole mustard seeds, giving it an earthy kick.
+While stone-ground mustard may not be as common in everyone's pantry, it's still a great substitute for brown mustard.
+It's got that punchy tang and is made with whole mustard seeds (often using brown mustard seeds, Brassica juncea), giving it an earthy kick.

-To swap, use the same amount of stone-ground mustard as brown, but taste before adding more.
-Some brands vary in spiciness or flavor depth.
+To swap, use the same amount of stone-ground mustard as brown, but taste before adding more, and for powdered options see ground mustard substitutes for pantry swaps.

 This one works well on burgers or steaks-anything you'd add grainy mustards to.
 If your recipe needs a bit more zing than yellow mustard can offer, this is where stone-ground shines.